 Finally, staying organized during your job search will also be key to your success.
-The job search can take up to several months, and since you will be continuously applying, you will want to keep track of where you applied, when you applied, and what materials you applied with.
-I recommend that you create a folder for every position and an Excel spreadsheet documenting all of the roles you applied to.
+The job search can take up to several months.
+Since you will be continuously applying, you will want to keep track of where you applied, when you applied, and what materials you applied with.
+I recommend that you create a folder for every position with an Excel spreadsheet documenting all the roles you applied to.
 Each folder should include the tailored resume you used to apply, your cover letter, and a Word document copy of the job description.
-Then in your spreadsheet, you can include the title of the job, company, date applied, and any other details such as the professional references you listed on the application.
+Then, in your spreadsheet you can include the title of the job, company, date applied, and any other details such as the professional references you listed on the application.

 Once you understand what you are looking for in your next role, what the most recent hiring trends are, and how to stay organized, you can begin looking for positions!
-Remember to focus on the aspects of the search that are within your control.
+Remember to focus on aspects of the search that are within your control.

 The next blog in this series will explore how to search for jobs and where to find them!

 Sadie Guzman is a Corporate Recruiter and has over seven years of experience in the career services field, supporting job seekers to achieve their career goals.
 She is passionate about hiring trends, recruiting best practices, and demystifying job search myths.
 She considers herself an advocate for those seeking employment.
 In her free time, Sadie loves traveling, spending time with her husband and Pomeranian, and playing in an adult kickball league!

 Connect with Sadie on LinkedIn here: https://www.linkedin.com/in/sadieguzman/